Datonlinegamer/SpaceInvaders-clone/README.md

 Shooting Mechanics: Players can shoot projectiles to destroy enemies.

-UI: Implenmented A main menu,dealth screen menu and a next level menu.
+UI: Implenmented A main menu, dealth screen menu and a next level menu.

 Health Mechanic: In levels 2 and 3, invaders have more health, requiring the player to shoot them multiple times.
 SFX: Sound effects are implemented through out the game.